zzhofict/FastDup/README.md

 Identifies duplicate reads.
 This tool locates and tags duplicate reads in a coordinate ordered SAM or BAM file.

-Use the same algorithm as picard MarkDuplicates and output identical results.
-Use spdlog as log tool and the default level is 'info'.
+Use the same algorithm as picard MarkDuplicates and output identical results, and use spdlog as log tool and the default level is 'info'.

 ### Features